Professional Pyrotechnic Operator/Fireworks Crew Training

 What else needs to be done to setup a fireworks cake?

 You must then "foil" the cake.
 We foil the cake for the same reason we foil the finale mortars.
 Covering the top of the cake with foil keeps any sparks produced by other devices in the show, particularly nearby cakes, from igniting the cake prematurely.
-If you wrap the cake entirely with foil and not just the top, you are also preventing the cake from being aeriated after it shoots.
-The carboard material the cake is made from will be smoldering afterwards and even a slight breeze will cause it to catch fire.
+If you wrap the cake entirely with foil and not just the top, you are also preventing the cake from being aerated after it shoots.
+The cardboard material the cake is made from will be smoldering afterwards and even a slight breeze will cause it to catch fire.
 Is this a hazard?
 No. But it doesn't look good if the customer can see fires during the show.
-There are some instances where you don't want this to happen anyways, such as rooftop shows.
+There are some instances where you don't want this to happen anyway, such as rooftop shows.
 In addition to these, if it is an electrically fired display where the cake would have an "address", you want to write this address on the top of the foil to make it easier to debug if a continuity issue comes up.
-Click here to watch a video explaination of what was just discussed.
+Watch a video explanation of a fireworks cake setup.

 Is there any special considerations for the larger cakes?